Guadalupe Fur Seal

 About the Species

 Guadalupe fur seals are members of the “eared seal” family, Otariidae.
-Their breeding grounds are almost entirely on Guadalupe Island, off the Pacific coast of Mexico, with recent re-colonization off the San Benito Archipelago.
+Their breeding grounds are almost entirely on Guadalupe Island, off the Pacific coast of Mexico, with recent re-colonization of the islands comprising the San Benito Archipelago.
 A small number of Guadalupe fur seals have also been reported on the northern Channel Islands off California.

 Commercial sealers heavily hunted Guadalupe fur seals in the 1700s to the 1800s until they were thought to be extinct in the early 1900s.
 Dr. Hubbs and Dr. Bartholomew from the University of California rediscovered them breeding in a cave on Guadalupe Island in 1954.
 The Guadalupe fur seal population has continued to increase from the small remnant group on Guadalupe Island due to protection by the Mexican Government.
 Guadalupe fur seals are listed as threatened under the Endangered Species Act and depleted under the Marine Mammal Protection Act.

-The Guadalupe fur seal population has been growing at approximately 10 percent between 1955 and and 2010.
-Based on surveys conducted between 2008 and 2010 was estimated at approximately 20,000 animals, thanks to protection under Mexican and U.S. laws.
+The Guadalupe fur seal population has been growing at approximately 6 percent between 1984 and 2013, based on pup counts at Guadalupe Island.
+Based on recent surveys, the minimum population abundance estimate for Guadalupe fur seals was estimated at approximately 31,000 animals, thanks in large part to protection under Mexican and U.S. laws.

 - Throughout Its Range